-Portrait of 5 people with different backgrounds with one thing in common: the passion for pianos!
+Portrait of 4 people with different backgrounds but with one thing in common: a passion for pianos!

 I have been at Dumas Piano for three years.
 After my baccalaureate, I went to history-geography college for a year.
 Afterwards I did a year of psychology and a year in musicology… Then I did two years in jazz class at the regional conservatory of Cergy (95) working nearby.
-Then one day, I went to Itemm (European Technological Institute for Music Professions) because in fact, I always wanted to be a tuner!
-I was finally happy to discover this job that I always wanted to do.
+Then one day, I went to the Itemm (Institut Technologique Européen des Métiers de la Musique) because in fact, I always wanted to be a tuner !
+I was finally happy to discover this profession that I always wanted to do.
 I feel completely in my element and then here, there is a workshop with real craftsmen, we don’t just sell.

 – Why this desire to be a tuner?

 As a child I was fascinated by the mechanics of a piano.
 I started playing the piano at 5 years old and this instrument has always intrigued me.
 I liked to be there when the tuner came to the house (it was Nicolas) because I could see the inside of the piano.
 So I decided to do the training and pass a piano tuner CAP in apprenticeship.
-So I contacted Nicolas and voila!
-Today, I continue in apprenticeship for the BMA (Brevet des Métiers d’Art) technician in instrument making, piano option.
+So I contacted Nicolas and here is !
+Today, I continue my apprenticeship for the BMA (Brevet des Métiers d’Art) technician in instrument making, piano option.

-– You seem really passionate about the piano and the profession of tuner, why?
+– You seem to be really passionate about the piano and the tuning profession, why ?

 The pianist does not see what is happening inside.
-As a tuner, I can act on the sound and I find that extraordinary!
-The idea of meeting pianists and meeting their expectations is a pleasure.
+As a tuner, I can act on the sound and I find that extraordinary !
+The idea of meeting pianists and responding to their expectations is a pleasure.
 Knowledgeable musicians have requirements and that pushes us to our limits, it forces us to find solutions.
 When a pianist is happy with my performance, it’s glorifying.
 I like to be the translator between the problem encountered by the pianist and the action that I will take to meet his needs.

 – Do you have any favorite missions?